 According to Onpay, only 30% of small businesses have an accountant.
 This means that for the majority of small businesses, managing their books and preparing financial documents can be a major burden.

 Without an accountant, it’s especially difficult to stay organized and ensure one’s taxes are current and compliant with applicable laws and regulations.

-Additionally, small business owners may find they lack the necessary financial knowledge to properly file their taxes on their own, making it even more important to seek support from a certified accountant.
+Furthermore, small business owners may lack the essential financial understanding to file their taxes properly on their own, making it even more important to seek assistance from a professional accountant.

 Do 64% of business owners do their own bookkeeping?

 Twine reported that approximately 64% of business owners are doing their own bookkeeping.
 With high-end accounting software becoming more available and user friendly, many small business owners find it easy to manage their own finances rather than paying for an accountant.

 Entrepreneurs can save money and ensure that every penny flowing in and out of their accounts is tracked by taking on the responsibility themselves.

 While outsourcing bookkeeping remains an option for those who don’t have the time or ability to complete the process on their own, an increasing number of business owners are opting for self-service.

 Is an accountant worth it for a small business?

 Xero says accounting can be one of the biggest hurdles small businesses face when they’re in a period of growth.
 Often business owners are so wrapped up in managing their day-to-day operations, that they don’t have the same kind of time to manage the associated accounting activities.